minetest-mods/enhanced_builtin_commands/.github/CONTRIBUTING.md

 - You **must** be polite (while commenting on or opening a pull request).
 - Review before opening the pull request (if it has any issues, etc.).
 - You must enable the checkbox "Allow edits from maintainers".
+- The pull request templates are not necessarily required (they can be avoided).
 - Off-topic is not allowed.

 ## For collaborators